-The problem is that the entire amplifier must be considered to be at mains potential, and all inputs have to be isolated using transformers.
-This scheme used to be quite common for radio receivers and TV sets - they were referred to as 'hot chassis' sets.
+The problem is that the entire amplifier is at mains potential, and all inputs and outputs have to be isolated using transformers.
+This scheme used to be quite common for radio receivers and TV sets - they were commonly referred to as 'hot chassis' sets.
 Because it's relatively easy to isolate the antenna connection with a high voltage capacitor, these sets were popular because they were cheaper to make.
-None that I know of ever had auxiliary audio (or video) inputs, as these would have to be transformer isolated.
+None that I know of ever had auxiliary audio (or video) inputs or outputs, as these would have to be transformer isolated.

-What he (and the others at Microchip) completely failed to recognise is that the circuit described violates the wiring rules of every developed country on the planet!
-The circuit is shown below - this is not the exact same circuit as described in TB008, but is based (for clarity) on that described in Figure 5.
+What he (and various others at Microchip) completely failed to recognise is that the circuit described violates the wiring rules of every developed country on the planet!
+No-one else before or since has ever suggested such a dangerous circuit.
+The circuit is shown below - this is not the exact same circuit as described in TB008, but is based (for clarity) on that described in Figure 6A.
 The overall concept is identical.

 Figure 7 - TB008 Cheap Death Power Supply

 Next, there is a fuse joining earth and neutral.
 Again, this is not permitted under any wiring codes.
 By joining the earth and neutral, it will instantly trip any electrical safety switch (aka earth leakage circuit breaker, ground fault interrupter, core balance relay, etc., etc).
-While most countries use what is called the MEN system (main earth neutral) albeit by a different name, the link between the incoming neutral conductor and the earth (safety ground) stake is permitted at one location per installation.
-While it is possible that the rules elsewhere might allow multiple connections, the connection will never be allowed in any appliance.
+Some countries use what is called the MEN system (main earth neutral) albeit by a different name, and a link between the incoming neutral conductor and the earth (safety ground) stake is permitted (or required) at one location per installation.
+In other countries there will often be no connection between earth and neutral, as the connection is made at the distribution transformer.
+While it is possible that the rules elsewhere might allow multiple connections, the connection shown will never be allowed in any appliance.
 There are very good reasons for this, and the following is only one of many possible scenarios ...